 Masai Mara National Reserve

-One of Kenya’s undisputed natural highlights is the Masai Mara National Reserve, which sprawls across more than 1500 square kilometres of the country’s southwest.
+One of Kenya’s undisputed natural highlights is the Masai Mara National Reserve, which sprawls across more than 1,500 square kilometers of the country’s southwest.
 The park protects a phenomenal array of game, including species such as elephant, lion, leopard and buffalo, as well as crocodile and hippopotamus in the Mara River.
 The birdlife is no less impressive, with over 450 resident bird species.
-However, the true highlight here is the Great Migration, recognised as one of the Seven New Wonders of the World.
+However, the true highlight here is the Great Migration, recognized as one of the Seven New Wonders of the World.